chef/chef-web-docs/chef_master/source/install_server.rst

 * Disabling the Apache Qpid daemon on CentOS and Red Hat systems.
 See the `Apache Qpid </install_server_pre.html#apache-qpid>`_ of the prerequisite documentation for detailed steps.
 * Optional.
 A local user account under which services will run, a local user account for PostgreSQL, and a group account under which services will run.
 See `UIDs and GIDs </install_server_pre.html#uids-and-gids>`__ for more information.

-.. note:: See the :doc:`expanded list of prerequisites </install_server_pre>` for a detailed list of software and hardware requirements.
+.. note:: See the `expanded list of prerequisites </install_server_pre.html>`__ for a detailed list of software and hardware requirements.

 Standalone
 =====================================================